Elnaril/uniswap-universal-router-decoder/README.md

 .permit2_transfer_from(FunctionRecipient.CUSTOM, weth_address, Wei(1 * 10 ** 18), v4_posm_address)
 ```

-### PERMIT2_PERMIT_BATCH
+### PERMIT2_PERMIT_BATCH & PERMIT2_TRANSFER_FROM_BATCH
-Check the corresponding integration tests for an example of how to use it.
+Check the corresponding integration tests for an example of how to use these functions.

 ### How to build directly a transaction to the Uniswap Universal Router